 The advanced program consists of 24 graduate course credit hours, with a minimum of nine from the School of Accountancy.
-Independent Research (FIN 792) or Readings & Conference (FIN 790) credits may NOT be used to fulfill this requirement.
-According to each individual student’s research interest and specialty, the other 15 credits related to the specialty area can be taken outside the accounting department.
+Independent Research (FIN 792) or Readings & Conference (FIN 790) credits may not be used to fulfill this requirement.
+According to your research interest and specialty, the other 15 credits related to the specialty area can be taken outside the accounting department.
 However, the courses must be graduate-level.

 - Accounting seminars - 9 credit hours minimum

 - Archival/Analytical Financial Accounting

 - Supporting coursework - 9 credit hours minimum